If I Were a Carpenter (tribute album): Reception

-Allmusic have the album a positive review, stating "released among a bevy of tribute albums, If I Were a Carpenter registers as one of the best of the lot, with spot-on performances of Carpenters classics from the '70s.
+Allmusic gave the album a positive review, stating "released among a bevy of tribute albums, If I Were a Carpenter registers as one of the best of the lot, with spot-on performances of Carpenters classics from the '70s.
 Unlike many tribute collections, this CD gets it right most of the time, thanks to a lineup of artists suited to the duo's wide-screen pop mix...And, while being impressed by the sheer range and originality of these interpretations, listeners will also discover the overlooked songwriting talents of Paul Williams, Roger Nichols, Leon Russell, Neil Sedaka, and Richard Carpenter.
 A must for the post-punk-savvy Carpenters fan."

-Use in Media
+Use in media

 The album, and specifically the Sonic Youth cover of "Superstar," featured prominently in the 2007 film Juno; "Superstar" was included on the Juno soundtrack.